mariambeji/MyPortfolio/Internship in Firmware Engineering/README.md

+## Professional Experience
-I worked as a FIRMWARE ENGINEERING INTERN For Synapticon GmbH, for 6 months (February 2023 to July 2023), internship in Stuttgart in Germany.
+I worked as a FIRMWARE ENGINEERING INTERN for Synapticon GmbH, for 6 months (February 2023 to July 2023), internship in Stuttgart in Germany.

 ## Context